PH-F/idserver-sdk/README.md

 echo $first->name; // foo.bar
 ```

-> If you have access to the IDServer repository, take a look on the `database/seeds/data/abiliites.php` file.
+> If you have access to the IDServer repository, take a look at the `database/seeds/data/abilities.php` file.
 You'll see all the abilities available in the IDServer API.

 ### Entities and Collections

 #### Entities Classes <a name="entities-classes"></a>

 All IDServer response is in the JSON format.
-To make things a bit easier we always return simples classes called "Entities".
-So if you are retrieving user data you'll get a User Entity as response.
-Each `Entity` class has a set of custom methods, like the `$user_entity->getName()` for example.
+To make things a bit easier we always return simple classes called "Entities".
+So if you are retrieving user data you'll get a `Xingo\IDServer\Entities\User` as response.
+Each `Entity` class has a set of custom methods, like the `$userEntity->getName()` for example.
 This is the default behavior, making the SDK returning you simple entity classes.
+All `Entity` classes are using the `HasAttributes` trait which is adding a lot of Laravel features to the entities like accessors and casting.

 If you want to customize the returned class you can map them one by one in the config file.
 Let's say your Laravel app already has a `User` model, and every time you call `ids()->users(5)->get()` you don't want a user entity instance, but a `User` model.
 You can inform the SDK which class it should instantiate for you, mapping all the properties automatically.